Modifying Child Custody and Visitation Attorney in Raleigh, NC

 How Custody or Visitation Is Determined

-During custody and visitation hearings, the North Carolina courts are concerned foremost with the best interest of the children.
+During custody and visitation hearings, the North Carolina courts, like the family court in Wake County, are concerned foremost with the best interest of the children.
 The idea is to ensure the child’s life does not get too unsettled during the breakup of his or her parents.
 The court looks at the child’s current living situation, his or her relationship with each parent, and each parent’s capabilities when caring for the child.

 The court will consider safety factors as well, including: